 required number (above).
 For example, if the requirement

-studies (each worth 0.5 credit) and write one reaction
+studies (each worth 0.5 credit) and write two reaction

-Failure to meet this requirement will result in one
+Failure to meet this requirement will result in the

 Online Research Participation System